SpencerMcMurray/PersonalSite-v2/README.md

 If you want to fork this for personal use, don't forget to change the data to fit yourself.

-## Tech used
+## Tech used 💻

-This is the up to date (but to be added upon) list of the tech stack
+This is the up to date list of the tech stack

 - [Next.js](https://github.com/zeit/next.js)
 - [Next.js Serverless Functions](https://zeit.co/docs/v2/serverless-functions/introduction)